A flexible method for estimating luminosity functions via Kernel Density Estimation -- III. Extending to Multiple Flux-Limited Samples: results

 Figure \ref{fig:Mz_distribution} illustrates the distribution of the selected quasars in the $M_{1450}$--$z$ plane.
 The red points denote the SDSS DR7 sample, comprising 32,548 quasars and providing high-luminosity coverage over a large survey area of $6248~\mathrm{deg}^{2}$.
 Conversely, the green points represent the 2SLAQ sample, which includes 7,090 quasars reaching significantly fainter magnitudes in deeper but narrower fields that comprise the North Galactic Pole (NGP, $127.7~\mathrm{deg}^{2}$) and the South Galactic Pole (SGP, $64.2~\mathrm{deg}^{2}$).
 The corresponding flux limits for each survey are indicated by the dashed lines.
 This tiered data structure demonstrates the necessity of our multi-sample framework, as the two surveys overlap in luminosity while probing different comoving volumes.

 We then apply our generalized KDE framework to this tiered sample by implementing the piecewise estimation strategy described in Section \ref{sec:multiple_samples}.
 In each valid region, we perform the density estimation using the adaptive estimator, $\hat{\phi}_{\mathrm{a}}$, provided in the \texttt{kdeLF} Python package (Paper II).
 The resulting UV LFs at four representative redshifts are presented in Figure \ref{mcmc_akdeLF}.
-These estimates are shown as red solid curves, representing the median of the posterior distribution, with the orange shaded regions indicating the $3\sigma$ (99.93\%) uncertainties derived from our Markov Chain Monte Carlo (MCMC) analysis.
+These estimates are shown as red solid curves, representing the median of the posterior distribution, with the orange shaded regions indicating the $3\sigma$ credible intervals derived from our Markov Chain Monte Carlo (MCMC) analysis.
 For comparison, we plot the reference UV LF (Model 1) from \citet{2019MNRAS.488.1035K} as green dashed lines.

 Our generalized KDE method shows excellent agreement with the reference model across the majority of the luminosity range.
 This consistency validates our approach, particularly in how the adaptive bandwidth manages the varying sample density across the tiered datasets.
 At the bright end ($M_{1450} \lesssim -28$), where the data are relatively sparse, the adaptive kernels provide a stable reconstruction of the LF tail, mitigating the unphysical fluctuations often seen in non-adaptive methods.

-Furthermore, the transition across the secondary flux limit (indicated by vertical grey dashed lines) remains smooth, confirming that our piecewise effective volume corrections yield statistically consistent results when applied to heterogeneous observational samples.
+A careful inspection of Figure \ref{mcmc_akdeLF} shows that, although the overall agreement with the reference model is good, a small discontinuity is visible near the transition boundary where the contributing survey set changes.
+This feature should not be interpreted as a physical jump in the quasar LF.
+It mainly reflects the piecewise nature of the estimator: the two sides of the boundary are inferred from different effective samples and are optimized independently.
+Therefore, our present implementation does not mathematically enforce equality of the adjacent estimates at the boundary.

+The fact that the offset can be larger than the formal MCMC dispersion is also understandable.
+The MCMC uncertainty shown here mainly reflects the uncertainty of the KDE smoothing parameters under the adopted input sample and flux-limit functions.
+It does not fully include possible survey-to-survey systematics, such as residual differences in selection criteria, completeness corrections, photometric calibration, effective survey area, or field-to-field variance between SDSS DR7 and 2SLAQ.
+The boundary offset therefore provides a useful diagnostic of such inter-survey systematics and finite-sample effects.
+A more complete treatment would require propagating survey-dependent selection functions, completeness uncertainties, and possible cross-normalization uncertainties into the LF reconstruction.
+We do not impose an explicit continuity constraint in the present demonstration, because such a constraint could artificially hide real inconsistencies between heterogeneous surveys.